 Blogger Dynamic Templates are a very innovative approach to web content, where the dynamic templates use the client computers as local web servers.
 Check out my test blog, and watch what happens.
 What you see is a few seconds of the orange gears turning, while your browser downloads the dynamic template code.
 This code is reused, when you view any Blogger blog that uses a dynamic template.

 Once the dynamic template code has been downloaded, your computer simply retrieves the raw text of the newsfeed from the blog being displayed.
 Newsfeed text is far lighter than formatted blog posts, as served by Blogger from Classic, Layout, or Designer template blogs.
 Also, the newsfeed text is downloaded on a page by page basis.
 The overall effect is far less load on the Blogger servers and the Blogger / Google network - and eliminates the need for auto pagination.

 Also, dynamic templates, which provide less options, are more stable - and require less support resources, which is necessitated by blog owners who are more concerned with accessories and style, rather than content.
-Use of third party accessories, and extensive tweaking of the blog layout, are two major causes of instability of Blogger blogs.
+Use of third party accessories, and extensive tweaking of the blog layout, are two major causes of instability of Blogger blogs, using a dynamic template.

 For all of its simplicity, reduced support resources, and the reduced load on the Blogger network and servers - and yes, reduced load on your network too - the dynamic templates have serious limitations.

 - The careful formatting of your posts - including fancy, relevant, fonts and other features - isn't available.
 Newsfeed text, which you can see in a copy of this blog, for instance, contains very few formatting options.

 - The dynamic templates only work for blogs with a full feed.
 Blogs with a disabled blog feed - or a partial blog feed - can't use them.

 - Since the dynamic templates require the blog feed, they can't be used on private blogs.